1940456253/AFSC-for-Deep-Speaker-Verification-and-Cross-Domain-Adaptation/README.md

 python -m Evaluation.score --enrol runs/afsc/eval.npz --trials /data/eval/trials --output runs/afsc/scores
 ```

-Each line of trials is `enrol_audio_id test_audio_id label`, with 1 for the same speaker and 0 for different speakers.
-Use splits and trials that match your actual dataset protocol.
-The code will not guess the CN-Celeb enrollment aggregation method and will not generate a random research test set to substitute for the official protocol.
+Each trials line contains “enrollment audio ID test audio ID label”: 1 for the same speaker and 0 for different speakers.
+Use splits and trials that follow the actual dataset protocol.
+The code does not infer CN-Celeb enrollment aggregation rules or generate random research test sets as substitutes for official protocols.

-Add `--feature fbank` or `--feature mfcc` to the training command to switch baselines; also change the output directory.
-Extraction reads the feature type from the checkpoint automatically, so no need to specify it again.
+Add `--feature fbank` or `--feature mfcc` to the training command to switch baselines, and use a different output directory.
+During extraction, the feature type is read automatically from the checkpoint and does not need to be specified again.

-The cross-domain adaptation part also accepts the same CSV format. `Adaptation.train` and `Adaptation.demo` read manifests through `--train-csv` / `--eval-csv`, take a pretrained model through `--checkpoint`, and control long-audio handling with `--chunk-seconds` (`None` for whole-utterance processing, 30.0 for 30-second chunks).
+Cross-domain adaptation accepts the same CSV format. `Adaptation.train` and `Adaptation.demo` read manifests through `--train-csv` / `--eval-csv`, select the pretrained model through `--checkpoint`, and control long-audio processing through `--chunk-seconds` (`None` processes the entire recording; 30.0 uses 30-second chunks).

-## Differences from the original code
+<a id="configuration"></a>

+## ⚙️ Configuration and Implementation Notes

-- `Model/config.yaml`: paper configuration, 2+8 epochs, margin fixed at 0.3, `channels=[1024,1024,1024,1024,3072]`, embedding dimension 192.
+- `Model/config.yaml`: the paper's configuration, with 2+8 epochs, margin fixed at 0.3, `channels=[1024,1024,1024,1024,3072]`, and 192-dimensional embeddings.
-- `Model/legacy_schedule.yaml`: retains the training schedule options corresponding to the log, 2+10 epochs, margin growing from 0 to 0.3, learning rate reaching its minimum at the end of epoch 10.
-It can only express the training schedule, not prove correspondence to a specific paper result.
+- `Model/legacy_schedule.yaml`: retains the training schedule option corresponding to the logs: 2+10 epochs, margin increasing from 0 to 0.3, and the learning rate reaching its minimum at the end of epoch 10.
+It describes a training schedule only and does not establish correspondence to any specific paper result.
-- `Model/demo.yaml`: reduced model, CPU quick-validation only.
+- `Model/demo.yaml`: a reduced model for quick CPU-based checks.
-- AFSC retains the original code's initialization reference array, positive-gap normalization, and filter formula.
-Its exact boundaries are approximately 20.039–7614.844 Hz, and the first actual output points are also affected by normalization.
-It has not been quietly replaced with a new "exact 20–7600 Hz initialization".
+- AFSC retains the original initialization reference array, positive-gap normalization, and filtering formulas.
+Its exact boundaries are approximately 20.039–7614.844 Hz, and normalization also affects the first frequency points actually produced.
+This initialization is preserved rather than resetting it to exactly 20–7600 Hz.
-- New CSVs default to one row per utterance and randomly crop 3 seconds during training.
-If a user supplies start/stop, the segment is read first and then cropped.
-The original behavior of "multiple CSV rows with segments but training ignoring the interval" is not carried over.
+- The new CSV format uses one row per recording by default, with random 3-second cropping during training.
+If start/stop values are explicitly provided, the specified interval is read before cropping.
+The old behavior of splitting recordings across CSV rows while ignoring those intervals during training is not retained.
-- The new trainer saves full state for resuming and uses the new checkpoint format.
-The legacy `embedding_model.ckpt` cannot be loaded directly and must first be converted with `tools/convert_legacy.py`.
+- The new trainer saves the full state for resuming training and uses a new checkpoint format.
+Legacy `embedding_model.ckpt` files cannot be loaded directly and must first be converted with `tools/convert_legacy.py`.
-- Scoring explicitly handles tied scores and ROC endpoints, so it may differ slightly from the legacy metric function when scores are tied.
+- Scoring explicitly handles tied scores and ROC endpoints, so results may differ slightly from the old metric functions when scores are tied.
-- The `Adaptation/` residual adapter follows Section 3.5.2 of the paper; the identity loss is computed against a detached base embedding so that AFSC gap updates do not pull the filter toward identity.
+- The residual adapter in `Adaptation/` follows Section 3.5.2 of the paper.
+Identity loss uses a detached base embedding as its reference target, preventing gradients from passing through the reference-target branch.
-- During AFSC gap updates, the encoder stays in `eval()` and only `raw_gaps` and the adapter are updated; Res2Net and X-Vector do not perform additional gap updates in the paper.
+- During AFSC gap updates, the encoder stays in `eval()` mode; only `raw_gaps` and the adapter are updated.
+Res2Net and X-Vector do not receive additional gap updates in the paper.

+<a id="resume"></a>

-## Resuming training and inspecting results
+## 💾 Resume Training and Inspect Results

 ```bash
 python -m Model.train --config Model/config.yaml --train-csv /data/train/train.csv --output runs/afsc --resume runs/afsc/last.pt --device cuda
 python -m Features.export --checkpoint runs/afsc/last.pt --output runs/afsc/filters --plot
 ```

-Training output includes per-epoch logs, configuration, speaker indices, full checkpoints, and frequency points.
-Resuming goes to the next epoch; mid-epoch resume is not supported.
-Full checkpoints contain data manifest paths, which should be inspected before releasing models publicly.
+Training outputs include per-epoch logs, configuration, speaker indices, complete checkpoints, and frequency points.
+Training resumes at the next epoch; mid-epoch resumption is not supported.
+Full checkpoints contain data manifest paths, which should be reviewed before releasing a model.

+<a id="tests"></a>

-## Checks
+## 🧪 Software Tests

 ```bash
 python -m unittest Evaluation.test_pipeline -v python -m Evaluation.smoke_test
 ```

-See TESTING.md for the current test scope.
-Passing tests means the software pipeline runs; it does not replace training and experimental validation on real datasets.
+See TESTING.md for the current test coverage.
+Passing tests indicates that the software workflow runs, but does not replace training and experimental validation on real datasets.

+<a id="credits"></a>

-## Attribution
+## 📚 Citation and Attribution

-See `THIRD_PARTY_NOTICES.md` and `LICENSE`.
-This release is built on the user-provided 3D-Speaker / SpeechBrain-derived ECAPA and preprocessing code, with attribution retained.
-When using the proposed feature method, please cite the AFSC paper.
-Research audio must be obtained from the original providers.
+See [`THIRD_PARTY_NOTICES.md`](THIRD_PARTY_NOTICES.md) and [`LICENSE`](LICENSE) for code sources and licensing.
+This project is organized around ECAPA and preprocessing code derived from 3D-Speaker / SpeechBrain, with the relevant attribution retained.
+Please cite the AFSC paper when using the proposed feature method.
+Audio for research must be obtained from its original provider.

-`tools/convert_legacy.py` is original code in this project, used to convert 3D-Speaker-style AFSC + ECAPA checkpoints into this project's format.
-The converted checkpoint contents remain subject to the original licenses.
-Confirm you have redistribution rights before using pretrained weights.
+`tools/convert_legacy.py` is original code developed for this project to convert 3D-Speaker-style AFSC + ECAPA checkpoints to this project's format.
+Converted checkpoint contents remain subject to their original licenses.
+When using pretrained weights, ensure that you have redistribution rights.

-The residual adapter, supervised contrastive loss, target-domain embedding standardization, and fixed score fusion in `Adaptation/` follow Section 3.5 of the paper and the author-provided experimental notes.
-The full SITW experiment code on Colab depends on `speakerlab` and Google Drive and is not included in this public repository.
+The residual adapter, supervised contrastive loss, target-domain embedding standardization, and fixed score fusion in `Adaptation/` follow Section 3.5 of the paper and the experimental notes provided by the author.
+The corresponding SITW cross-domain adaptation experiment code is publicly available in `Adaptation/`; use it to configure your data and run fine-tuning experiments.

-### Demo dataset
+### Demo Dataset

-The demo audio in `Speech_example/` comes from the CN-Celeb dataset (OpenSLR SLR82), used to demonstrate the pipeline; the full dataset is not redistributed.
+`Speech_example/` contains a small number of recordings from CN-Celeb (OpenSLR SLR82), used only to demonstrate the workflow; this repository does not include the full dataset.

 - Dataset homepage: https://openslr.org/82/
 - License: Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)
-- Source: released by the Center for Speech and Language Technologies (CSLT), Tsinghua University
+- Source: released by CSLT (Center for Speech and Language Technologies), Tsinghua University

-CN-Celeb citation:
+CN-Celeb:

 ```bibtex
 @inproceedings{fan2020cn,